 To enable you and the staff at the Swedish Migration Agency to understand one another, an interpreter will translate what you say.
 The interpreter can speak both Swedish and the language you speak.
 The interpreter will either sit in the same room as you or will be on the phone or a video link.
 The interpreter has to translate everything that is said in the room, and not say any more than that.

 It is important that you and the interpreter understand one another and that you are not afraid to say anything when the interpreter is present.
-If you do not understand the interpreter or if you are, for instance, related to the interpreter, you must say so.
+If you do not understand the interpreter you must say so.
+Also tell us if you and the interpreter are related or if you know each other in any other way.
 If you would prefer to have a male or a female interpreter, you have to say so in advance.